spookysalsa/medermade.github.io/week-2/8-your-website-solo-challenge/README.md

 ## Releases

-## Release 0: Wireframes (10 minutes)
+## Release 0: Wireframes (15 minutes)
 Reconsider the wireframe you created for your index.html in [3-wireframing](../3-wireframing).
 Do you need to make any changes to it based on what you've learned so far?

-While you're at it, you should also sketch out the layout of the other pages on your site including, but not limited to pages for:
+Will your site need any other pages?
+You do not have to create them this session but you should decide what will be in your MVP and what will be done in the future.

+ Some ideas:
  - About me
  - Projects
  - blog/index.html (Note: this is different than the index.html already in your [USERNAME].github.io/index.html)
- - Any other page your site needs

- This is not supposed to be perfect, it is only a thematic guide to help you when you start laying things out.
-This is not a model of how your site will look.

 ## Release 1: Design (1 pomodoro)

+Figure out what is acceptable to you for an MVP.
+Create some user stories as the creator of this website that you want to have and stick to these features.
+For example:

+As the site creator, I want to be able to showcase my blog posts from a central location.
+As the site creator, I want to demonstrate my current knowledge of HTML and CSS.

+and as a user:

+As a user, I want to be able to clearly read the content the site creator has written.
+As a user, I want to be able to navigate seamlessly from page to page.

+These are just examples, what do you want to create for you MVP?

 Now is the time to consider the colors, fonts, icons/logos, images and overall look and feel of your site.
 You may want to use some of the following resources:

 - [Adobe Kuler](https://kuler.adobe.com/create/color-wheel/) to create a color theme for your site